 Blue Magnolia

-A rare 1840s pair of row houses on an internal lot in urban Hobart, crying out for restoration, caught the eye of owners who had successfully completed a similar project.
-Playful, yet understated additions, providing modern amenities, completed the project.
-Blue Magnolia is a rare remaining example of such a row house building, with many others becoming victim to 20th century commercial expansion.
-Conservation and restoration, not only of the physical structure but also of the original ‘use’, was therefore appropriate.
+A pair of row houses crying out for restoration caught the eye of the owners, who had successfully completed a similar project.
+Many similar buildings have fallen victim to 20th century commercial expansion, so conservation and restoration – not only of the physical structure but also of the original ‘use’ – was therefore appropriate.

 New work inside the original building hints at a previous layout and two original stairwells, long removed, now are represented by a void and visible upper floor patching.
 Original openings through the thick stone walls remain, and new openings are visually treated as ‘new’.
 The original dual entry doors remain but a new main entry is located to protect the original building fabric.